user-tony/wix-style-react/src/Search/README.TESTKIT.md

 import ReactTestUtils from 'react-dom/test-utils';
 import {mount} from 'enzyme';

-import {searchTestkitFactory} from '../../testkit';
+import {SearchTestkit} from '../../testkit';
-import {searchTestkitFactory as enzymeSearchTestkitFactory} from '../../testkit/enzyme';
+import {SearchTestkit as EnzymeSearchTestkit} from '../../testkit/enzyme';

 import Search from './Search';